Bestselling Authors, Top Editors and Literary Agents

 Andrea Brown

 Andrea Brown is the Founder and President Emeritus of the Andrea Brown Literary Agency, Inc. Founded in New York City in 1981, it was the first literary agency to represent both children's book authors and illustrators.
 Prior to opening her own firm, Andrea was an editor at Alfred A. Knopf, and worked in the editorial departments of Random House and Dell.
 In 1990, she moved her literary agency to Northern California.
-Andrea has published articles and published a chapter about the children's book field in The Portable Writer's Conference, published by Quill Driver Books.
+Andrea has published articles and published a book, WRITER’S GUIDE.
 She has been quoted in the New York Post, CNN.com, Yahoo News, Forbes, Good Housekeeping and Reuters News Service.

 Caryn Wiseman

-Caryn has been an agent with the Andrea Brown Literary Agency since 2003, and she has sold almost 400 books.
-She handles children's books only: YA and middle grade fiction and nonfiction, chapter books, and fiction and nonfiction picture books.
+Caryn has been an agent with the Andrea Brown Literary Agency since 2003.
+She represents children's books only: YA and middle grade fiction and nonfiction, chapter books, graphic novels, and fiction and nonfiction picture books.
 She represents NYT bestselling authors, award-winning authors, debut authors, and authors at every stage in between.
 No matter the genre, Caryn is looking for books with emotional depth and a strong voice; excellent writing in a tightly-plotted story; and characters that stick with her long after she has closed the book.
-In YA, she gravitates toward books that make her think, and toward books that make her cry; in middle grade and chapter books, laughter tends to be the common thread; in picture books, it's lyrical storytelling and heart.
-She loves books that are intellectually challenging and that take risks, but in a very logical way.
+In YA, she gravitates toward books that make her think, and toward books that make her cry; in middle grade and chapter books, laughter tends to be the common thread; in picture books, it's subtle crafting of story.
+"Smart with heart" is her watchward across categories, and she loves illustration with bold lines and sharp perspective.
+She is not a good fit for horror or fantasy, but a sprinkling of magical realism or grounded, five-minutes in the future dystopian or sci-fi would appeal.

 Kelly Sonnack